Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.ZoneBalance.md

 - Scale-out typically occurs to reduce pressure on the already provisioned instances by increasing capacity.
 - If scale-out fails, the workload may become unstable due to increasing pressure.
 - Balance only applies when two or more zones are configured on the VMSS.
-- An outage or disruption in a zone may impact a higher percentage of the workload instances when the workload is not blanced.
+- An outage or disruption in a zone may impact a higher percentage of the workload instances when the workload is not balanced.

 ## RECOMMENDATION

 Consider using best-effort zone balancing to maintain stability of the workload under load.

-To enhance the distribution of virtual machine scale set instances, it is recommended to use the best-effort zone balance approach.
-This configuration helps in maintaining a balanced distribution of VMs across zones while allowing flexibility during scale operations.

 ## EXAMPLES